-When the cursor is moved to an operation mode and the page is exited with the BACK button, that mode is activated even if the OK button has not been pressed.
+When the cursor is moved to an operation mode and the page is activated even if TEMP.
+With the BACK button, that if the Circ button has not been pressed.

+Mode Operation mode

+-¤- Heating Mode

+Cooling Mode

-Mode Operation mode -ờ- Heating Mode Cooling Mode A The software automatically changes the mode according to the outdoor temperature, indoor temperature and depending on the installation settings (taking into account the monthly limitations).
+(A) The software automatically changes the mode according to the outdoor temperature, indoor temperature and depending on the installation settings (taking into account the monthly limitations).
 NOTE automatic change is only possible under certain conditions.
 See FOR SERVICEMAN > AUTO MODE SETTING.

 To control the operation mode with the room thermostat, see FOR SERVICEMAN > ROOM THERMOSTAT.

-Select MENU > OPERATION MODE will be Press any selection or control button and the following page will be displayed, if room thermostat = MODE SETTING is selected
+MENU > OPERATION MODE

+Press any selection or control button and the following page will be displayed, if room thermostat = MODE SETTING is selected